pandey-ankit/helidon-lc4j-ai/laptop-setup/laptop-setup.md

-# Build Helidon MP Application native image
+# Setup the Environment on Local Machine

 ## Introduction

 In this lab, you will learn how to setup the environment on your local machine.

-Estimated Time: 10 minutes
+Estimated Time: 5 minutes

 ### Objectives